Test (wrestler): Relationship with Stacy Keibler and departure (2002–2004)

 On the October 21 episode of Raw, Test, now trading his trademark leather pants for normal wrestling trunks, defeated D-Lo Brown after a fast count from special guest referee Stacy Keibler.
-He received Keibler as his on-screen girlfriend and "image consultant", who told him he should embrace his fanbase and call them his "Testicles", in line with The Rock's fan group, the "People", Kane's "Kaneanites", and Hulk Hogan's "Hulkamaniacs".
+Test received Keibler as his on-screen girlfriend and "image consultant", who told him he should embrace his fanbase and call them his "Testicles", in line with The Rock's fan group, the "People", Kane's "Kaneanites", and Hulk Hogan's "Hulkamaniacs".
 This culminated with Test cutting off his long hair and turning face.
 In March 2003, Test began teaming with Scott Steiner and feuded with La Résistance (René Duprée and Sylvain Grenier), whom they lost to at Judgment Day on May 18.

 Following Judgment Day, Test turned heel once again due to his mistreatment of Keibler, who parted ways with Test on the June 2 episode of Raw, despite being contractually obligated to remain as his manager.
-He then announced his intentions to "make her his whore".
+Test then announced his intentions to "make her his whore".
 At Bad Blood on June 15, Steiner defeated Test for Keibler's managerial services.
 On the August 18 episode of Raw, Test defeated Steiner after feigning a knee injury to regain Keibler's services.
 At Unforgiven on September 21, Test again defeated Steiner, forcing him to become his manservant.
-Two weeks later on Raw, after they failed to win the World Tag Team Championship from The Dudley Boyz, Steiner attacked Keibler, blaming her for the loss and for him having to take orders from Test.
+Two weeks later on Raw, after Test and Steiner failed to win the World Tag Team Championship from The Dudley Boyz, Steiner attacked Keibler, blaming her for the loss and for him having to take orders from Test.
 Test quietly freed Steiner from his obligation and the pair treated Keibler like a slave.
 On the December 1 episode of Raw, general manager Mick Foley fired Test and Steiner, freeing Keibler as their manager.

 At the Royal Rumble on January 25, 2004, Test was scheduled to enter the titular match at number 21, but was found knocked out backstage by officials and Raw Sheriff Stone Cold Steve Austin.
 After it was revealed Foley attacked and replaced him, Test would gain revenge on the February 2 episode of Raw, when he and Randy Orton attacked Foley in a backstage area.
 In July, Test had spinal fusion surgery performed by Dr. Lloyd Youngblood due to a neck injury, which was estimated to keep him out of action for a year.
 On November 1, it was announced that Test was released from his WWE contract.